 The City prohibits advertising of certain tobacco products on billboards or other publicly visible signs in San Francisco and on City property.
 Federal and State law impose additional advertising restrictions on tobacco products.

 The U.S. Food and Drug Administration (FDA) regulates tobacco products.
 Beginning in late January 2020, the City will suspend the sale of electronic cigarettes that have not then gone through required pre-market review by the FDA.
-As of July 2019, the FDA has not completed a review for any electronic cigarette products.
+As of July 2019, no electronic cigarette company as submitted an application for pre-market review to the FDA.

-The City would regulate the sale of authorized electronic cigarettes as follows:
+The City regulate the sale of authorized electronic cigarettes as follows:

 Tobacco retailers must obtain permits from the City and the State, and tobacco distributors must obtain a license from the State.